CashlinkApp/.github/profile/README.md

-# .github
+# Cashlink

-Cashlink org description
+We enable you to send money in and out of any platform in your local currency.